ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 6 NFL schedule opens with a matchup between the New York Giants and Philadelphia Eagles on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The longtime NFC East rivals are on different trajectories in 2025, with the Eagles sitting at 4-1 and the Giants at 1-4.
-The 2025 MLB Playoffs also continue on Tuesday with Mariners vs. Tigers and Blue Jays vs. Yankees on the schedule.
+The Week 6 NFL schedule kicks off with the latest edition of one of the league's most bitter rivalries when the New York Giants host the Philadelphia Eagles on 'Thursday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Eagles suffered their first loss of the season in Week 5, and enter with a 4-1 overall record.
+The Giants are looking to bounce back from their 26-14 Week 5 loss to the New Orleans Saints.
+The 2025 MLB Playoffs also continue on Wednesday with all eight remaining teams scheduled to be in action.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: